brianmichel/Framework-dSYM-test/README.md

 ## With Frameworks
 1. Run `bundle install` (this will install the patched version of Gym)
-2. Run `be gym --scheme Framework-dSYMs`
+2. Run `bundle exec gym --scheme Framework-dSYMs`

 After the archive has been created you should see a log message that looks a bit like...